CoalaWeb/coalaweb-docs/docs/joomla/extensions/gears/guide.md

 In this section you have the option to turn on a CoalaWeb specific version of Uikit by YooTheme including an option to choose which of the default themes to use. *\[Figure 4\]*

 <div class="uk-alert">This option is only going to apply to a select group of CoalaWeb extensions.
-Unless otherwise asked to I recommend leaving this option set to **Yes** to ensure certain CoalaWeb extensions function correctly.</div>
+Unless otherwise asked to I recommend leaving this option set to <em>Yes</em> to ensure certain CoalaWeb extensions function correctly.</div>

 ![Figure-4](http://cdn.coalaweb.com/images/docs/joomla-extensions/gears/cw-gears-f4.png "Figure-4"){.coalaweb-docs}